UU Compassionate Choirs

 - First Unitarian Church of Albuquerque, NM, has a pastoral care choir called Sol Singers.
 Music Director Susan Peck writes that Sol Singers "sing meditative and healing songs and chants, to heal themselves and to share music with our community.
 We make visits to folks in the hospital."

 - First Parish in Concord, MA has a compassionate choir called By Your Side Singers.
 This group works with the pastoral care ministry team, singing for those who are in hospice care, in long-term care, sick, or otherise in transition.
-For more, please see the story in the page sidebar or view the group's brochure.

 - First Unitarian Church of Dallas, TX, By Your Side Singers began meeting in October 2015, singing for those who need pastoral care.